aws-samples/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 arn:aws:iam::1234567890:role/new_nodegroup_3
 ```

 As expected, we can see that the aws-auth configmap was modified.
-Please modify the aws-auth configmap properly without the 'x' string infront of the node name.
+Please modify the aws-auth configmap properly without the 'x' string in front of the node name.

 :::info
-**Note:** The command below will modify the configmap by removing the 'x' infront of the role.
+**Note:** The command below will modify the configmap by removing the 'x' in front of the role.
 Another way to modify is to run 'kubectl edit configmap aws-auth -n kube-system' command and make changes to the configmap resource directly.
 :::

 ```bash